 Tohatsu 60 HP outboard motor MFS60A

-Tohatsu MFS60A ETL 4-stroke outboard motor
+Tohatsu MFS60A ETL 4-stroke outboard motor in stock!

 This outboard motor is suitable for water sports; for water skiing, wakeboarding or wakefoiling (for boats with a speed from 20 kilometers per hour for beginners up to 35 kilometers per hour for advanced users).

-For displacement boats, 1 hp per 150 to 200 kilograms is sufficient; the engine is then adequate for 9 to 12 tons of total weight.
+For displacement boats, 1 hp per 150 to 200 kilograms is sufficient; then the engine is adequate for 9 to 12 tons of total weight.

 -